Alfresco/alfresco-ng2-components/docs/viewer.component.md

 </adf-viewer>
 ```

-And the component controller class implementation can look like the following:
+The component controller class implementation might look like the following:

 ```ts
 export class OverlayViewerComponent {